-Divide dough in half.
+TO ROLL AND CUT THE DOUGH: Divide dough in half.
 Roll each piece of dough between two sheets of parchment to approximately ¼” thick.
 Place dough with parchment on cookie sheets and chill until firm.
+If you do not have a web-shaped cookie cutter, you can draw a web shape on stiff paper, cut out with scissors, lay on dough and cut around with a sharp paring knife.
 Cut out web shapes, re-rolling scrap dough and chilling as needed.

 Preheat oven to 350° with rack in top third of the oven.
 Bake for 13 to 17 minutes, until the cookies are starting to turn a golden color on the edges.
 Cookies should be crisp so they will hold up to being decorated.